secrez/secrez/README.md

 npm install -g secrez
 ```

-but, since this monorepo uses pnpm, it is even better if you use pnpm because the lock file will be used avoid unespected conflicts among modules.
+but, since this monorepo uses pnpm, it is even better if you use pnpm because the lock file will be used avoiding unespected conflicts among modules.
 To install pnpm run

 ```